 New England Wind Energy Education Project

-The project is funded by the U.S. Department of Energy's (DOE's) Wind Powering America Initiative under a 2-year grant.
-NEWEEP is designed to complement the New England Wind Forum website and newsletter as a comprehensive source of objective information on wind energy issues in the New England region.
+The New England Wind Energy Education Project (NEWEEP) is designed to complement the New England Wind Forum website and newsletter as a comprehensive source of objective information on wind energy issues in the New England region.

 In May 2008, DOE published the report, "20% Wind Energy by 2030: Increasing Wind Energy's Contribution to U.S. Electricity Supply."
 It explored the feasibility of reaching the 20% goal.
 The report concluded that the United States has affordable wind energy resources in excess of the 20% target but must overcome several challenges to reach a 20% scenario.

 In December 2008, DOE issued a Financial Assistance Funding Opportunity Announcement: 20% Wind by 2030: Overcoming the Challenges.
 DOE awarded grant funding to NEWEEP in 2009 as part of a "market acceptance" project to provide outreach and awareness.

 NEWEEP provides siting decision-makers and the public with objective information to allow informed decisions about proposed wind energy projects throughout New England by:

 - Collecting and disseminating accurate, objective, up-to-date information on critical wind energy issues impacting market acceptance of the hundreds of land-based and offshore wind development projects proposed in the region

 - Enhancing the region's public acceptance of appropriately sited wind energy generation.

 NEWEEP's perspective is that wind energy has many benefits, but some places are not suited for wind generation.
 NEWEEP's framing principle is that the impacts of wind power projects are rarely as dire as opponents would suggest and are often not as innocuous as proponents would hope (and represent).